-·

 Application : Applied

-Explanation on : application of the practice The Board Charter specifies that the Board will at all times endeavour to ensure that at least thirty per cent (30%) of the Directors of the Company are women.
+application of the practice : The Board Charter specifies that the Board will at all times endeavour to ensure that at least thirty per cent (30%) of the Directors of the Company are women.
 The Company has practised the same for many years.
-The Company also does not seek to look at the thirty per cent (30%) as a target but a minimum number and when considering appointment of new Directors, also seek to give preference to women directors.
-Since 2012 the Company has engaged seven (7) new Independent Directors; one (1) of whom resigned in 2019.
+The Company also does not seek to look at the thirty per cent (30%) as a target but a minimum number and when considering appointment of new Directors, also seeks to give preference to women directors.
+Since 2012 the Company has inducted seven (7) new Independent Directors; one (1) of whom resigned in 2019 and another retired in 2024.

-Explanation for : departure
+Explanation for departure :

+•

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are requ to complete the columns ed to complete the columns below.
+Non-large companies are encouraged rlow.

 Measure :

 Timeframe :